 “And Elena,” Katherine said.
 “Nothing from you.”

 Elena tilted her head.
 Of all of us she was perhaps the least battered, but pain and fatigue etched her face as well.
 Now that I was paying attention to my surroundings again, I could see the way she stood, trying to avoid certain parts of her feet.
-“What do you mean?”
+“What do you mean?” she asked.

 “No magic.
 No healing.
 They will find us if you do.”